-The proposed "Low-Rise Mixed-Use" area shown on Attachments 2 and 3, and any townhouse units proposed will be subject to a future Site Development Application(s) in accordance with the City's Site Plan Control By-law 123-2013.
-The Site Development Application(s) will be reviewed in consideration of, but not limited to: pedestrian and barrier free accessibility; proper vehicular turning movements; appropriate site design and building materials; landscaping, amenity area, snow storage, environmental sustainability, stormwater management, and servicing and grading; accessibility and location of the proposed residential visitor parking spaces; and, the relationship of the proposed built form, building setbacks and design with the immediate neighbourhood and site.
+Any townhouse units proposed on the Subject Lands will be subject to a future Site Development Application(s) in accordance with the City's Site Plan Control By-law 123-2013.
+The Site Development Application(s) will be reviewed in consideration of, but not limited to: pedestrian and barrier free accessibility; proper vehicular turning movements; appropriate site design and building materials; landscaping, amenity area, snow storage, environmental sustainability, stormwater management, and servicing and grading; and, the relationship of the proposed built form, building setbacks and design with the immediate neighbourhood and site.

-The Development Engineering ('DE') Department has no objection to the Application, subject to the submission of documents in support of the future development applications
+The Development Engineering ('DE') Department has no objection to the Application, subject to the submission of documents in support of future development applications